bryab/fusion-for-cartoons/README.md

 ### CartoonRimLightMask

-Create a mask to create a proceudral rim light effect, using a generated normal map.
+Create a mask to create a procedural rim light effect, using a generated normal map based on the alpha channel.

 ### CartoonOffsetMask

-Create a simpler 'alpha offset' mask to achieve a rim light with a harder edge (but limited applications).
+Create a simpler 'alpha offset' mask to achieve a rim light with a harder edge.

+### CartoonFillMask

+This is a simple "color key" node meant for keying out solid fill colors from 2D artwork, but rather than 'keying out' a color, it produces a mask for that color.

 ### Sprite3D